alovajs/alovajs.github.io/docs/03-get-started/02-request-method-instance.md

 ## create instance

-The creation of a Method instance is also very similar to the request sending function of axios.
+The creation of a method instance is also very similar to the request sending function of axios.
+You need to create method instance by alova instance created in last term.
 Let's first create a Method instance to get the todo list.

 ```javascript
 // Create a Get instance to describe the information of a Get request